Coding4Kids - Fit for the digital future

 The location

-So that the holiday feeling doesn't suffer, the course doesn't take place in a typical classroom environment, but in our Innovation Space, equipped with beanbags, indoor lawn and beach loungers - with Marty McFly and R2-D2 laughing motivationally from the walls.
+In order not to compromise the holiday feeling, the course doesn't take place in a typical classroom environment, but in our Innovation Space, equipped with beanbags, indoor lawn and beach loungers - with Marty McFly and R2-D2 smiling motivationally from the walls.

 Physical exercise and balance are extremely important, especially after many hours in front of a screen.
 We also want to teach the children this aspect for everyday life and their future careers.
 Getting the kids away from their laptops is always a challenge, but one that we are happy to take on.
 In almost any weather, we use the facilities on our campus to get the children out and about in the fresh air.